 A generous circular mirror and an angular console table lend a sculptural quality to this hallway, whose original plasterwork remains intact.

+Kitchen ideas include a painted kitchen.
 The family updated the existing Mark Wilkinson kitchen by painting the cabinetry and adding a herringbone tiled backsplash.

 Kitchen sitting area

 ‘Our three boys like to congregate on the wood-framed sofa in the kitchen overlooking the garden,’ says the owner.
 Bespoke furnishings, such as the sofa, ensure a one-of-a-kind look.

 Texture abound in the living room ideas – including sisal flooring and the wool-on- canvas art – is a key element in the scheme.